 - Once uploaded now you can use your Vibration Sensor in Proteus, the hex file is adding the functionality in this Vibration Sensor.

-- Now let’s design a simple example to get an idea how this sensor works.
+- Now let’s design a simple example to get an idea of how this sensor works.

-- So, in order to do that, design a simple circuit as shown in below figure:
+- So, in order to do that, design a simple circuit as shown in the below figure:

-- Now run your simulation and when you make TestPIN LOW, the sensor won’t give any output and when you make TestPIn HIGH then sensor will give output which means vibration detected as shown in below figure:
+- Now run your simulation and when you make TestPIN LOW, the sensor won’t give any output and when you make TestPIn HIGH then the sensor will give an output which means vibration detected as shown in the below figure: